Delfín Fernández Martínez

 Delfín Fernández (in the center), with Los Salvajes.

 Delfín Fernández with Charlie Watts in 2001.

 Delfín Fernández Martínez (born January 15, 1948, in Barcelona) is the founding member of the Spanish rock band Los Salvajes.

 They were born and grew up in Poble Sec, where he met Gaby Alegret and Francesc Miralles, with whom he founded Los Salvajes in 1962, known as the "Spanish Rolling Stones".

 Currently, he leads his band called "Delfín Fernández Band".

-His self-taught training (learned beating chairs) made Delfín one of the most powerful and emotive drummers in the Spanish rock scene.
+His training (learned beating chairs) made Delfín a drummer in the Spanish rock scene.

 Influenced by the great drummers of the '60s, Ringo Starr or Keith Moon, Delfín confesses his predilection and admiration for Charlie Watts.

 His favourite drums are: Premier, and Gretch.